JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

   - paid/freemium plugin attributes
   - idea-plugin@require-restart
   - category element
-- add information that if some element or attribute is missing, it shouldn't be used in 3rd-party plugins
 - links to code sample plugin.xml files?
 - resolve content duplication, e.g., extensions point attributes are described in the [](plugin_extension_points.md#declaring-extension-points) section